Local Shapley: Model-Induced Locality and Optimal Reuse in Data Valuation

 \subsection{Subset-Centric Reformulation: Eliminating Intra-Support Redundancy}

-The baseline local strategy still evaluates marginal contributions separately for each training point in $\mathcal N(t)$.
-As a result, identical subsets are repeatedly trained when computing Shapley values for different players within the same support set.
-To remove this intra-support redundancy, we break away from traditional player-centric loops and reorganize the valuation framework entirely around subsets.
-The key intuition is that a single utility evaluation $v_t(S)$ contains complete combinatorial information that can be distributed to all players in $\mathcal{N}(t)$, the local Shapley value admits the following equivalent expression: \begingroup
+The baseline method (Algorithm 1) evaluates marginal contributions independently for each training point within the support set $\mathcal{N}(t)$.
+Thus, identical training subsets are repeatedly retrained when computing the marginal gains of different players within the same support set.
+To eliminate this intra-support redundancy, we break away from traditional player-centric loops and reorganize the valuation framework entirely around subsets.
+The key intuition is that a single utility evaluation $v_t(S)$ contains complete combinatorial information that can be distributed to all players in $\mathcal{N}(t)$ simultaneously, bypassing the need for separate marginal queries.